Glossary of Terms

 Embedded - (Of a micro-processor(s), or system controlled by such) Dedicated to doing one job or supporting one device and built into the product.

 EMC - electromagnetic compatibility.
 (1) The ability of electronic equipment to operate without degradation in an intended electromagnetic environment (2) The ability of equipment to operate in its electromagnetic environment without creating interference with other devices.
-[From the National Instruments, Developer Zone, Measurement Encyclopedia ] At circuit board level, one could substitue the term circuit for equipment in the above definitions.
+[From the National Instruments, Developer Zone, Measurement Encyclopedia ] At circuit board level, one could substitute the term circuit for equipment in the above definitions.
 Eg."If the ground returns are common, they can be connected at a single point near the external ground connection, which is good EMC practice." -- Jon Berrie, Technical Marketing Specialist Hot-Stage, Zuken .

 EMP - Electromagnetic pulse.
 A reaction of large magnitude resulting from the detonation of nuclear weapons.
 (Graf)

 End-to-end design - a version of CADCAM CAE in which the software packages used and their inputs and outputs are integrated with each other and allow design to flow smoothly with no manual intervention necessary (other than a few keystrokes or menu selections) to get from one step to the other.
 Flow can occur in both directions.
-In the field of PCB design, end-to-end design sometimes refers to only the electronic schematic/pcb layout interface, but this is a narrow view of the potentialities of the concept.
+In the field of PCB Layout, end-to-end design sometimes refers to only the electronic schematic/pcb layout interface, but this is a narrow view of the potentialities of the concept.
 For example, end-to-end systems can also implement electronic circuit simulation, parts procurement and beyond.
-For an introduction to the overall design flow of an electronics project, see the PCB designer definition and follow the link to the plain English description for a printed circuit board designer
+For an introduction to the overall design flow of an electronics project, see the PCB Layouter definition and follow the link to the plain English description for a printed circuit board makers

 Excellon - NC Drill file format.
 An ASCII format used in a file which drives an NC Drill machine.
 The earliest NC Drill machines were made by Excellon Automation Company.
 The format is in broad use, although the company has been sold.